atom/atom/docs/upgrading/upgrading-your-package.md

 # Upgrading Your Package

 Atom is rapidly approaching 1.0.
-Much of the effort leading up to the 1.0 has been cleaning up APIs in an attempt to future proof, and make a more pleasant experience developing packages.
+Much of the effort leading up to the 1.0 has been cleaning up APIs in an attempt to make developing packages future-proof and a more pleasant experience.

 This document will guide you through the large bits of upgrading your package to work with 1.0 APIs.

 ## TL;DR

-We've set deprecation messages and errors in strategic places to help make sure you don't miss anything.
+We've set up deprecation messages and errors in strategic places to help make sure you don't miss anything.
 You should be able to get 95% of the way to an updated package just by fixing errors and deprecations.
-There are a couple of things you can do to get the full effect of all the errors and deprecations.
+There are a couple of things you can do to gain visibility of all the errors and deprecations.

 ### Use atom-space-pen-views